aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-spec.md

 ### workerNodeGroupConfigurations.kubernetesVersion
 The Kubernetes version you want to use for this worker node group.
 [Supported values]({{< relref "../../concepts/support-versions/#kubernetes-support" >}}): `1.28`, `1.27`, `1.26`, `1.25`, `1.24`

-Must be less than or equal the cluster `kubernetesVersion`.
-There can only be a skew of two minor versions between the control plane and each worker node.
-Removing `workerNodeGroupConfiguration.kubernetesVersion` will trigger an upgrade to that node group to upgrade to the root level kubernetesVersion.
+Must be less than or equal to the cluster `kubernetesVersion` defined at the root level of the cluster spec.
+The worker node kubernetesVersion must be no more than two minor Kubernetes versions lower than the cluster control plane's Kubernetes version.
+Removing `workerNodeGroupConfiguration.kubernetesVersion` will trigger an upgrade of the node group to the `kubernetesVersion` defined at the root level of the cluster spec.

 ### externalEtcdConfiguration.count
 Number of etcd members